 You can also record Marine Invasive Non-Native Species in the Solway using the Sealife Tracker app for your android phone – click here

 The biosecurity plan was reviewed for 2015 – 18 (click here for a copy) but has also now been reviewed for 2018 – 21 and is now available in final copy.
 Click here to download a copy or click on the image below.

 Monitoring of Stranraer Marina and Harbour took place in summer 2016 to see whether marine INNS could be detected on settlement panels.
 The results can be accessed in the report ‘Early detection of marine INNS using submerged settlement panels Stranraer Marina and Harbour, May to August 2016’ by clicking here.
 This monitoring was followed up with a Rapid Assessment Survey which took place in Stranraer Marina in September 2016.
 The results of that survey can be downloaded by clicking here

-Continued monitoring of marine INNS in Stranraer Marina and Portpatrick Harbour took place in 2018 and the results can be accessed here
+Studies on INNS have also been conducted in Stranraer Marina and Portpatrick Harbour in 2017, 2018 and 2019

 Settlement panels were placed in Kirkcudbright Marina for the first time over the summer of 2019.